-Arlo's security cameras have generally been our favorite for their design, ease of use, comprehensive features and generous security plans.
+Arlo's security cameras have generally been among the best home security cameras for their design, ease of use, comprehensive features and generous security plans.

 So, which one is best for you?
 We've put together this buying guide to help you determine which Arlo security camera best fits your needs.

 Editor's Note: Arlo now has a seventh home security camera, the Arlo Pro 3; here's how the Pro 3 compares to the Arlo Pro 2 and the Arlo Ultra.

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 |Row 0 - Cell 0||Arlo Ultra||Arlo Pro 2||Arlo Pro||Arlo||Arlo Q||Arlo Go|

 |Field of View||180 degrees||130 degrees||110 degrees||110 degrees||130 degrees||110 degrees|

 |Local Storage||Yes (via base station)||Yes (via base station)||Yes (via base station)||No||No||Yes (microSD card slot)|